dante-ferr/ai-delver-client/README.md

 - `make run`
   Runs the main application.
 Automatically runs update-submodules and ensure-env first.
   You can specify an entry point by setting ENTRYPOINT:

   - `make run ENTRYPOINT=game` runs the game application
   - `make run ENTRYPOINT=ai` runs the AI application
   - Default (no ENTRYPOINT) runs main.py

+- `make run-ai`
+  Only runs the ai_delver_intelligence container, without making it detached.

+- `make run-main`
+  Only runs the main application, without executing the docker container.

 The run script performs these steps: